ParadoxicalFlummox/COMET1/README.md

 ### Project Notice & AI Usage

-Claude Code is used exclusively in this project for writing, running, and maintaining unit tests.
-Core business logic, features, and system architecture are designed and implemented manually.
+Rool is used exclusively in this project for writing, running, and maintaining unit tests.
+Core logic, features, and system architecture are designed and implemented manually.